-3 'Must Know' Dangers Of REITs
+3 'Must-Know' Dangers Of REITs

 The internal management structure is the favored option.
 In this case, the management team is hired as employees of the REIT and they receive a salary that's tied to some key performance metrics.
 If they don’t perform, they can be easily fired by the board of directors.

-The external management structure is source of much greater issues.
+The external management structure is a source of much greater issues.
 In this case, the management is outsourced to an external company that receives fees for its services.
 The fee structure here creates conflicts because the managers will often be compensated for maximizing the size of the company and not for optimizing its performance.
 Moreover, the management agreement has a multi-year term which makes it very difficult to fire the manager in case of trouble.

 The manager then becomes more protective about its fees than anything else.
 As an example, Global Net Lease (GNL), an externally-managed REIT, recently adopted a poison pill to discourage a hostile takeover of the company.
 They claim that it's for the best interest of shareholders, when in reality, it's more in the interest of the manager who does not want to lose its fee income.
 Just take a look at its performance since the IPO.
 I'm not so sure that this management is in the shareholder’s best interest: